 Venture Capitalists harvest their investments by cashing out during an Initial Public Offering (IPO) or realizing returns on some of their equity investment through a partial or complete sale of the company to an acquirer.
 An exit is a complete harvest of an investment.
 Sometimes venture capitalists exit through a stock repurchase by the company in which the remaining equity holders buy the stock of the owners cashing out.

 Private Equity is ownership in companies that are not publicly traded on an exchange.
 Since private equity is not traded at volumes anywhere near volumes of publicly held companies, it is highly illiquid and requires a higher rate of return.
 However, the upside of private equity is that it does not need to follow Securities and Exchange Commission (SEC) regulations at the level publicly held companies do, thereby reducing compliance costs.
 Venture Capital is a type of Private Equity and Private Equity is a type of Equity.

 Institutional Investors are investors represented by groups tasked to invest and manage funds on the investors’ behalf.
-The include pension funds, investment funds, and mutual funds looking to earn a rate of return on their funds which would otherwise lay idle.
+They include pension funds, investment funds, and mutual funds looking to earn a rate of return on their funds that would otherwise lay idle.
 Many venture capital firms receive investment from institutional investors since venture capitalists are constantly looking for growth opportunities and investment ideas.

 How to Give a Convincing Venture Capital Presentation

 Venture capital presentations are similar to presentations you would give to partners such as corporate or business partners.
 Your aim should be to highlight the key points about your venture and to expertly answer all of the questions asked, while getting the venture capitalist excited about your idea.